 What are the timings for getting to and from Port Canaveral?
 The trip to and from Port Canaveral takes approximately 2 hours using Disney’s Transfer Service.
 For visitors going to Port Canaveral directly from the airport, flights should arrive into Orlando International Airport no later than 1.30pm in order to ensure that you are able to board your ship in time.
 On the return trip, flights should be booked out of Orlando International no earlier than 11:30 am.
 For guests leaving directly from the hotel to Port Canaveral, Disney will collect your luggage in the morning, usually around 8am.
 Guests will be notified when it is time to board the resort bus (usually scheduled late morning/early afternoon).
 On the return voyage, guests will board their transfer service bus either going to the resort or the airport with departures starting around 7:30am and running until 9:30am.

-Fill out our form below to receive your FREE Disney vacation quote.
+Fill out our form below to receive your FREE Disney land and sea vacation quote.

 Thinking of a Land and Sea package?
 As an agent with MickeyTravels, I’ll take all the guess-work out of your Disney Cruise and Resort stay.
 I would be happy to provide you with a quote, package together both land and sea options, arrange your Disney transportation and co-ordinate your itineraries.
 Best of all my services are absolutely FREE!
 You would pay the same as if you booked through Disney directly.
 Contact me at 1.800.801.4025, via email at [email protected] or follow along on Facebook and let’s get planning.

 - Top 2 Quick Service Restaurants at Each Disney World Theme Park - August 22, 2017

 - What are the Costume Guidelines For Mickey’s Not-So-Scary Halloween Party? - August 21, 2017

 - What Is the Dining Dress Code With Disney Cruise Line? - August 20, 2017